rmkrupp/cards/ROADMAP.md

  - [ ] add another category of name: subtypes

- - [ ] normalize card, ability, and subtype names when loaded
+ - [x] normalize card, ability, and subtype names when loaded

- - [ ] reentrant lexer
+ - [x] reentrant lexer

+ - [x] make sure the lexer is UTF-8 transparent, at least for names and possibly for keywords

- - [ ] normalize inputted names for matching against cards/abilities
+ - [x] normalize inputted names for matching against cards/abilities

-   - [ ] UTF-8 aware casefolding
+   - [x] UTF-8 aware casefolding

- - [ ] determine if cards should have a Display Name, and if the non-display name should be specified explicitly or created automatically from the display, or automatic with optional override
+ - [x] determine if cards should have a Display Name, and if the non-display name should be specified explicitly or created automatically from the display, or automatic with optional override

- - [ ] make sure the lexer is UTF-8 transparent, at least for names and possibly for keywords

-   - [ ] add a compile-time optional UTF-8 normalization pass to all inputs

  - [ ] set up types for commands and syntax trees (nested commands)